/

 Answer Explanation

 • Q #3: BUTTERBEAN FOR MAYOR Butterbean wants to be YOUR new mayor.
 Is there an election coming?
 No. Can dogs even be mayors?
 Unclear.
 But consider what Butterbean has to offer.
 FRIENDS WITH EVERYONE Big dogs, small dogs, in-between dogs.
 All the people.
 If you go for walks, you’ve met Butterbean and she loves.
 JUST A REGULAR DOG Butterbean is for regular folks.
 She’s not a fancy breed, just a dog.
 Sure, maybe she eats more socks than her vet recommends, but nobody’s perfect.
 HATES RATS You hate rats.
 Butterbean hates rates, too.
 She will not rest until they have all been chased from our streets.
 By her, personally.
 Can Butterbean count on YOUR vote?
 Or at least a treat?
-Which of the following best describes the purpose of the passage?
+Which of the following ideas, if added to the text, would make the passage more persuasive?

 Answer Explanation